If you are wondering where to find useful software for your Windows PC, this is a huge list of 101 free software for your Windows-based PC.

 Latest Articles tagged with windows

-In Windows, you can use the Run commands to quickly access tools and tasks.
-Here is a good list of useful Run commands to help you be more productive.
+You can use the Run commands in Windows to quickly access tools and tasks.
+This is a good list of useful Run commands to help you be more productive.

 An overheated CPU can become permanently damaged.
 One way you can reduce CPU temperature is by undervolting.
 This article will show you how.

 If you have set the network profile the wrong way, this will show how you can change the network profile from public to private on Windows.